NITISHNAVEEN/LG-Robotics-Simulation-with-Gazebo/Readme.md

 source ~/lg_arm_ws/install/setup.bash
 ros2 launch lg_arm gazebo.launch.xml
 ```
+You will now see a Gazebo window pop up in your system along with the SO Arm 100 simulated inside it.

 Next download this [controller html](https://github.com/LiquidGalaxyLAB/LG-Robotics-Simulation-with-Gazebo/blob/so_arm_dev/controller_webpage.html) and store it in any directory of your choice.
-Now open this html page in any browser of your choice while the container is running and you can see the Gazebo world.
+Now open this html page in any browser of your choice while Gazebo is running and you can see the Robotic Arm inside it.

-Click Connect and Scroll Down to see if the `Continuous Control` optioned is already active.
+Click Connect and Scroll Down to see if the `Continuous Control` option is already active.
 Now you can control the Robotic Arm from your Browser.